 Once we were selected, the worrying and wondering began.
 Was she healing from surgery?
 Was she able to suck and eat normally?
 When and where would her next surgery be – in Korea or after we got her?
 Each month, Holt Korea would send a well baby report that we would eagerly anticipate.
 Hannah seemed to be doing well, eating and developing at a healthy rate.
 But it felt stressful to have so much love for a baby who was so far away from us.
 We were most worried about when she would have surgery to repair her palate, as it is typically done around the baby’s first birthday.
 Hannah would likely turn one while still in Korea, and may have the palate repair there.
 We didn’t know anything about the surgeons or even what hospital she would be in for surgery.
 That was all up to her doctor in Korea.
 It broke my heart to think I wouldn’t be able to hold and comfort her after surgery.

-If Hannah did not have her palate repaired in Korea, she would need to have it once she was home with us.
+If Hannah did not have her palate repaired in Korea, she would need to have it done once she was home with us.
 While we waited for more news, we went ahead and discussed Hannah’s case with Dr. Grant, the plastic surgeon who would perform her palate surgery if she ended up having it in the U.S. He assured us that the medical care and surgeons in South Korea were outstanding.
 We were very concerned that scheduling Hannah’s surgery too soon after she came home could hurt her attachment with us, but Dr. Grant was familiar with issues in adoption and suggested we could wait at least six months.
 After talking with Dr. Grant, we felt better about the unknowns and also felt like we had a plan for her medical care when she came home – all of which helped to reduce our anxiety.

 I pulled out old textbooks and notes to plan for how to promote language and speech through play.
 Once we felt like we had prepared for her medical and developmental needs, we focused on reading and learning about attachment parenting.
 Regardless of each child’s medical need or disability, helping children adjust and attach to their new parents is the common denominator issue in international adoption.
 I often found myself worrying much more about how she would grieve her losses and accept me than about her speech development or upcoming surgery.
 The physical and medical challenges seemed to shrink when compared to bringing a scared toddler into a new world.